dibu28/ChecksumFolder/README.md

 ChecksumFolder detects available CPU features using the [`cpuid`](https://github.com/klauspost/cpuid) library.
-When SIMD instructions like SSE2 on x86 or ASIMD/NEON on ARM64 are present the program uses the accelerated `sha256-simd` implementation.
+When SIMD instructions like SSE2 on x86 or ASIMD/NEON on ARM64 are present the program uses the accelerated `sha256-simd` implementation. `blake2b-simd` also provides optimized AVX2 and NEON assembly which is selected automatically when supported.
 HighwayHash also ships optimized assembly for x86 and ARM64 CPUs.
 The `xxh3`/`xxh128` implementations detect AVX2 or NEON at runtime and use vectorized code when available.
 The `t1ha` routines include tuned